fragmnt02/java-json-transactions-software/README.md

 ## Code
 To run code you need to meet two requirements:
 1. Add json-simple library to your project.
-2. Create an empty file named 0File.json in your project folder.
+2. Create an empty file with the name 0File.json in your project folder.

+Note: All these files are included in the src folder.